-Here’s a quick step by step on how to promote in Reddit/Subreddit:
+Here’s a quick step-by-step on how to promote on Reddit/Subreddit:

 - Considering my example artwork relates to cats, I would personally search for any subreddit associated with cats.

-- Once the subreddit has been identified, read the rules in order to avoid from getting banned.
+- Once the subreddit has been identified, read the rules in order to avoid getting banned.

 - If the rules stated that you are not allowed to advertise any of your artwork, search for other subreddits.
-Avoid promoting at all cost.
+Avoid promoting at all costs.